NiLuJe/kfmon/README.md

 And the folders ```/usr/local/kfmon``` & ```/mnt/onboard/.adds/kfmon```.

-Optionally, you might also want to restore a vanilla version of ```/etc/init.d/on-animator.sh``` (f.g., [commit 8710a31](https://github.com/NiLuJe/kfmon/commit/8710a31d2e6d998ba315bafff37fd4ba8d1cc7a1) features one such version).
+Optionally, you might also want to restore a vanilla version of ```/etc/init.d/on-animator.sh``` (f.g., [commit 8710a31](https://github.com/NiLuJe/kfmon/commit/8710a31d2e6d998ba315bafff37fd4ba8d1cc7a1) features one such version), although nothing untoward will happen if you don't.

 # Things to watch out for